 Saturn+: issue 7 (April/May 1997)

 The only thing we know about this issue is its proposed release date (April 24th, 1997).
-As with issue 6, we don’t know for sure that this issue was actually released — but we do know that it was definitely planned.
+We don’t know for sure that this issue was actually released — but we do know that it was definitely planned.
 It’s likely that this issue (if it exists) was also 32 pages long.

 Well, that just about wraps it up!
-Remember, we’ll pay £25 per issue for any of the Sega magazines that are listed on this page.
+Remember, we’ll pay £25 per issue for any of the Sega magazines that are listed on this page (or £100 for issue 6 of Saturn+, if somebody comes forward before October 1st 2020).
 So the next time you stumble upon a pile of video game magazines, take a minute to see what’s there.
 You never know, those old Sega magazines could be worth a small fortune. 😉

 Oh, and remember: if you’re able to help with the SegaMags quest in any way, then please get in touch.